OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

 - ``dsea`` **Dodecahedral Snyder Equal Area**: Decakis Dodecahedron (120 triangles)
 - ``isea2`` **Icosahedral Snyder Equal Area**: Hexakis Icosahedron (120 triangles)

-(Note ``isea2`` can be renamed to ``isea`` if it replaces the existing implementation)

-When choosing projection, a set of nets is made available to the user by name.
+When choosing a projection, a set of nets is available to the user by name.
-The nets are tied to the projection, as the order of the triangles are important.
+The nets are tied to the projection, as the ordering of the triangles matters.
 The net parameter can be omitted to use the default net.

 Parameters